Workingdaturah/PowerShell-AD-Script/README.md

 PowerShell Scripts for Enumeration on AD and Local Hosts

 Scripts can be imported or execute in memory:
-Some scripts do not take parameters and just output infomration
+Some scripts do not take parameters and just output information

 ```
 PS C:\> .\whoami-NET.ps1